schoenemeyer/UberCloud-in-Azure/README.md

 # UberCloud-in-Azure <img src="https://github.com/schoenemeyer/UberCloud-in-Azure/blob/master/Ubercloud.jpg" width="252">
 This document will guide you how to get an UberCloud account and to run HPC applications in Azure.
+UberCloud offers SaaS for engineers and lets you run interactive analyses in Azure.

 You will need an Azure account (subscription) for using Microsoft Azure.
 For this project you can use an existing account or you can also register for a free trial account on Azure, which is valid for 30 days.
 The free account can be activated within a few minutes, please visit this website https://azure.microsoft.com/en-us/offers/ms-azr-0044p/